Msc International

 Day 9: Marrakech Excursion to Coastal Essaouira, Jewish Heritage Sites of Essaouira

-Explore Essaouira's main Jewish Heritage sites comprised of ancient history and grand beauty: Attia Synagogue (House of Memory), Haim Pinto Synagogue, Bayt Dakira, the Jewish Mellah and Old Jewish Cemetery marked by cubist and Amazigh tombstones.
+A generation ago, Essaouira had a Jewish population; today, only one Jew remains: Joseph Sebag, whose ancestors fled Spain during the Spanish Inquisition, along with other Jewish families.
+Jacky Kadoch is the president of Essaouira’s Jewish community.
+Explore Essaouira's main Jewish heritage sites, which comprise ancient history and grand beauty: The Attia Synagogue (House of Memory), the Haim Pinto Synagogue, the Bayt Dakira, the Jewish Mellah, and the Old Jewish Cemetery, which is marked by Cubist and Amazigh tombstones.

 Overnight in Marrakech.